timhemel/happyflea/README.md

 Happyflea is a small tool to detect missing transitions in a DFA.
 The DFA is described in a simple Prolog file, and Happyflea outputs a [Graphviz](http://www.graphviz.org/) DOT file that shows the DFA transitions, with the missing ones highlighted.

+The name was chosen because typically only the [happy flow](https://en.wikipedia.org/wiki/Happy_path) in a program is specified.
+Fleas are as unwanted as bugs and can jump to undefined places.

 # Installation